Menu

 The spiritual philosophies that run through the screenplay may be taken by the audience as literal or metaphorical, and it makes no difference to me.
 I believe strongly that all religions, perspectives, philosophies and opinions must be taken with a proverbial grain of salt, and an audience is doomed unless it does.
 This is perhaps one of the most frightening things about the Fundamentalist Christian movement: inherent within their philosophy is the need to believe certain historical events as capital T "True," when personal relevance and resonance should be far more important than historical fact.

-I do not particularly care one way or another how things in the past have happened or not happened.
+As a storyteller, I do not particularly care one way or another how things in the past may have happened or not happened.
 In this context, it really does not matter to me who the true historical Jesus was.
-What matters to me is that we have, in our modern culture, teachers and other sources of wisdom—that is, means for learning and understanding—that aid us in moving forward to our greatest potential in the world, both individually and collectively.
+What matters to me is that we have stories, teachings, and other sources of wisdom accessible to us in our modern culture that aid us in achieving our greatest potential in the world, both individually and collectively.

-I hope that in my own small way, I am contributing to such positive forces through this screenplay (and eventually, I hope, the film) by creating work that inspires awareness on all levels, and expands people's perceptions and their historical and cultural heritage.
+I hope that, in my own small way, I am contributing to such positive forces through this screenplay and eventually the film, by creating work that inspires awareness on all levels, and expands people's perceptions as well as their understanding of their own historical and cultural heritage.

 About the Author